Cookie Cats Review Information

 I used to like systems like these in games, but now I find them somewhat annoying.
 The reason being in most cases the stars you earn do not matter anyway.

 There are a few reasons to earn more stars on levels.
 You earn rewards in one event for getting many stars.
 You can unlock some characters for earning many stars.

 There are many types of levels to play.
 In most of the levels, you feed the cats cookies.
 The game mixes things up enough it does not get stale as fast as some other match three games I have played.

 There are also plenty of blockers and things to figure out when solving the puzzles.
 I like this as it adds some difficulty to the game.

-Some levels in Cooke Cats feel a tad bit too hard.
+Some levels in Cookie Cats feel a tad bit too hard.
 It is always hard for me to comment on the difficulty of match three games.
 Some people think some levels are insanely hard and to others it was easy.
-Match three games tend to be very random.

 All I can say is for me some levels felt a bit too hard.
 I ended up playing a few specific levels many times to beat them once.

 The game has events often.
 There are multiple types of events in the game.
 I enjoy the events as they give you a reason to play the game outside of beating new levels.